Links on Android Authority may earn us a commission. Learn more.

 The best OnePlus Nord 2 alternatives

-1. Poco F3 GT
+2. POCO F3 GT

-The Poco F3 GT launched in India just a day after the Nord 2, bringing a gaming focus to the table.
+The POCO F3 GT launched in India just a day after the Nord 2, bringing a gaming focus to the table.
 It offers the same Dimensity 1200 SoC as the OnePlus device, but its standout feature is a pair of retractable shoulder buttons for gaming.

 Poco’s phone also offers a 6.67-inch 120Hz OLED screen and a 5,065mAh battery, resulting in a higher refresh rate and a larger battery than the Nord 2.
 Other notable features include an IP53 rating, 67W charging, and a triple rear camera system (64MP + 8MP + 2MP).

 In other words, you might want to consider this device over the Nord 2 if you spend plenty of time gaming on your phone or just want a bigger battery.

-For those outside of India, we recommend you check out the standard Poco F3, packing a Snapdragon 870 chipset, a 120Hz OLED screen, and a €349 (~$412) price tag.
+The only downside is this phone was released with the Indian market in mind.
+For those outside of India, we recommend you check out the standard POCO F3, packing a Snapdragon 870 chipset, a 120Hz OLED screen, and a €349 (~$412) price tag.
 The biggest issue with this device is that the Android skin was buggy at launch, so you might want to wait for more OTA updates before jumping in.

-2. Samsung Galaxy A52 5G
+3. Samsung Galaxy A52s 5G

 The rest of the spec sheet compares pretty favorably to the Nord 2 for the most part.
-We’ve got a 120Hz OLED screen (higher than the Nord 2’s 90Hz), a 4,500mAh battery, and a pretty solid quad-camera system.
+We’ve got a 120Hz Super AMOLED screen (higher than the Nord 2’s 90Hz), a 4,500mAh battery, and a pretty solid quad-camera system.
 The standout feature is IP67 water/dust resistance, which the OnePlus device lacks.

 4. Xiaomi Mi 11 Lite 5G

 The Mi 11 Lite is the cheapest of the core Mi 11 series actually available in 4G and 5G flavors, but the latter is definitely the better OnePlus Nord 2 alternative on paper.
-Aside from 5G connectivity, the Mi 11 Lite 5G also offers a Snapdragon 780G processor that’s a major upgrade over last year’s Snapdragon 765G mid-range 5G silicon.
+Aside from 5G connectivity, the Mi 11 Lite 5G also offers a Snapdragon 780G processor, a major upgrade over last year’s Snapdragon 765G mid-range 5G silicon.

-Xiaomi has positioned this device as a design-focused phone, coming in at just 6.8mm thin and weighing just under 160 grams.
+Xiaomi has positioned this device as a design-focused phone, coming in at 6.8mm thin and weighing just under 160 grams.
 So if you value aesthetics and ergonomics, this might be the device for you.

-5. Apple iPhone SE 2020
+5. Apple iPhone SE 2022

 Like the idea of a cheaper yet capable device and don’t mind venturing outside Android?
-That’s where the iPhone SE comes in, retailing for $399 in the US.
+That’s where the iPhone SE comes in, retailing for $429 in the US.

 Buyer’s guide: Which iPhone is right for you?

-6. Google Pixel 4a 5G
+6. Google Pixel 5a 5G

-Our verdict: Google Pixel 4a 5G review
+Also: Google Pixel 5a review

-7. OnePlus 9
+8. OnePlus 9